An Informal Letter to Potential Applicants to the Ph.D. in Urban & Regional Planning at the University

 on the web.

-- Please note that you do NOT need to arrange a faculty sponsorship of your dissertation research project ahead of time NOR do you need to identify a specific
+- IMPORTANT: Please note that you do NOT need to arrange a faculty sponsorship of your dissertation research project ahead of time NOR do you need to identify a specific

 faculty member here as a potential advisor as part of your application process.